josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🌊_Playing_Defence/🇮🇷_Data_Wars_IRGC_Edition/🏦_banks_are_part_of_the_battlespace.md

 - coordinated attacks across banking and telecommunications;
 - significant cash-access problems;
 - sustained public-confidence effects;
+- repeated inability to review or correct automated restrictions;
+- financial evidence linking several operators or incidents to one commissioner, payer, customer, or beneficiary;
 - manipulation rather than simple unavailability;
 - or stronger evidence connecting separate incidents to one operator or sponsor.